BSasfy/qudini/readme.md

 Within this repository you will find a project created with create-react-app, some of the features have been partially implemented however we would like you to revisit them and complete the implementation.

 The new Queues screen feature should have the following capabilities:
-- Ability to list the current customers within a Queue.
+[x] Ability to list the current customers within a Queue.
-    - This has been partially implemented.
+    [x] This has been partially implemented.
-- Make a request to the Qudini Mock API and display the list of customers along with their expected time.
+[x] Make a request to the Qudini Mock API and display the list of customers along with their expected time.
+[] Fix the way I'm getting the data
-    - A `<Customer />` component was created by the previous engineer which you can use to render the content.
+    [] A `<Customer />` component was created by the previous engineer which you can use to render the content.
-- Fetch the profile image of the customer using the Gravatar Image request API (https://en.gravatar.com/site/implement/images).
+[x] Fetch the profile image of the customer using the Gravatar Image request API (https://en.gravatar.com/site/implement/images).
-- Ability to filter the list of returned customers using a text input component above the list.
+[x] Ability to filter the list of returned customers using a text input component above the list.
-- Ability to refresh the list of customers every `30 seconds`.
+[] Ability to refresh the list of customers every `30 seconds`.
-- Styling
+[] Styling

 We would like to see the following practised within the implementation:
-- TDD / BDD
+[] TDD / BDD
-- Test coverage applied where needed.
+[] Test coverage applied where needed.
-- Some form of state management.
+[] Some form of state management.

 You’re free to use any 3rd part library or framework if you can justify the need.